 Florida School of Massage has a good gender split, with 79% of undergraduates being female and 21% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 100% of all students reside in undefined.
-You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in undefined
+At the school, most students are Florida residents; in fact, 100% of all students reside in Florida.
+You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in Florida

 The student to faculty ratio at Florida School of Massage is 9:1.
 This means that you should have no trouble getting the academic support you need from Florida School of Massage to thrive in your studies.